ec-europa/europa-component-library/scripts/static-pages/README.md

 ## Current state: PoC — only the pipeline is tracked

 **Only `build.js`, `serve.js`, and `lib.js` are committed to the repo.**
-Every page-specific file — `{page}.html.twig` (the composition) and `{page}.data.js` (its placeholder-content assembly) — lives in `dist/`, which is gitignored (`dist` is a blanket-ignored dirname repo-wide, so this needed no `.gitignore` changes).
+Every page gets its own subfolder, `dist/{page}/`, holding its composition (`{page}.html.twig`), its data assembly (`{page}.data.js`), any derived data file that `.data.js` reads, the generated `{page}.html`, and its own copy of the self-hosted preset assets.
+That per-page assets copy (rather than one shared `dist/assets/`) is deliberate: it's what makes `dist/{page}/` deployable standalone by itself — you can zip up just that folder and it's complete.
+The whole `dist/` tree is gitignored (`dist` is a blanket-ignored dirname repo-wide, so this needed no `.gitignore` changes).
 This is a deliberate, current-stage choice: no per-page content is meant to sit in the repo yet, until there's a clearer answer for where real pages should live long-term.

-**Practical consequence:** wiping `dist/` deletes a page's composition and data along with its generated output — there is currently no tracked copy of either.
+**Practical consequence:** wiping `dist/` (or one `dist/{page}/`) deletes that page's composition and data along with its generated output — there is currently no tracked copy of either.
 Don't clean `dist/` wholesale without checking whether what's in there is worth keeping (or worth walking through Steps 1–3 of the skill again to rebuild).
-The same applies to a single page: rebuilding an existing `{page}` silently overwrites its `.html.twig`/`.data.js` with no way back — fine while iterating/testing, but check what's already there before overwriting once a page is meant to be kept.
+The same applies to a single page: rebuilding an existing `{page}` silently overwrites its `.html.twig`/ `.data.js` with no way back — fine while iterating/testing, but check what's already there before overwriting once a page is meant to be kept.

+**`scripts/static-pages/demo/` is the one exception** — real-content source material (e.g. a sitemap/content export) the user wants to keep across rebuilds lives there instead, and unlike `dist/` it is _not_ gitignored.
+A JSON file _derived_ from that source (e.g. extracted for a `.data.js` to read) isn't itself source-of-truth, though — that belongs in `dist/{page}/` alongside the page that consumes it, not in `demo/`.

 ### EC vs EU: the pipeline isn't equally battle-tested